kevintruong/til/Fork/Forking,-Part-2:-Fork,-Exec,-Wait.md

 }
 ```
 There's no error checking in the above code (we assume close,open,chdir etc works as expected).
-* open: will use the lowest available file descriptor (i.e. 1) ; so standard out now goes to the log file.
+-open: will use the lowest available file descriptor (i.e. 1) ; so standard out now goes to the log file.
-* chdir : Change the current directory to /usr/include
+-chdir : Change the current directory to /usr/include
-* execl : Replace the program image with /bin/ls and call its main() method
+-execl : Replace the program image with /bin/ls and call its main() method
-* perror : We don't expect to get here - if we did then exec failed.
+-perror : We don't expect to get here - if we did then exec failed.

 ## Subtle forkbomb bug